Is Google Analytics Legal in Austria? Cookie Consent, the GA Ban, and Your Alternatives

 Three developments will reshape Austria's analytics landscape.

-Because the Digital Omnibus is structured as a Regulation (not a Directive), it would be directly applicable in Austria without any transposition into national law.
-The TKG 2021's cookie provisions would be superseded automatically.
+1. The Digital Omnibus would override Austria's strict position.
+As a Regulation, it would supersede the TKG 2021 without transposition.
 The DSB's position that "analytics cookies cannot in any case be considered technically necessary" would be overridden by the EU-level exemption.
+Adoption is unlikely before mid-2027.

 3. NOYB is now authorized for class actions.

 In December 2024, NOYB was approved in Austria as a Qualified Entity under the EU Representative Actions Directive.
 This means NOYB can now bring US-style class actions on behalf of affected individuals across all EU member states.
-The organization that already drove 40% of all GDPR fines now has a significantly more powerful enforcement tool.
+The organization that already drove nearly 40% of all GDPR fines now has a significantly more powerful enforcement tool.
 First actions are planned for 2025.

 The direction is clear: consent requirements are expanding, enforcement tools are getting stronger, and the only analytics tools that will consistently avoid compliance risk are those that don't need consent in the first place.